wormhole-foundation/xdapp-book/src/reference/contracts.md

 # Contracts

-Here you can find the addresses for the deployed contracts on all the chains that Wormhole supports, including Testnet.
+Here you can find the addresses for the deployed contracts on all the chains that Wormhole supports, including testnet.
 The SDK makes these addresses available in the `CONTRACTS` constant.

 ## Mainnet